 - Store spreader in a cool, dry place without a load in the hopper.

-- Proper maintenance will increase the life of your spreader.
+- Remember that proper maintenance will increase the life of your spreader.